kirti-max/apigee-X/generate-jwt/JWTgenerateProxy/README.md

-# Apigee Proxy: Banking API
+# Apigee Proxy: JWT generation

 This repository contains an Apigee proxy for
 JWT token generation